Tushar-Tyagi/bitflip_dqn_her/README.md

 ## Overview

-This project implements and compares two reinforcement learning approaches:
+This project implements and compares three reinforcement learning approaches:
 - **DQN (Deep Q-Network)**: Standard DQN algorithm
 - **DQN-HER**: DQN enhanced with Hindsight Experience Replay for sparse reward environments
+- **DQN-HER-Prioritised**: DQN with HER and Prioritized Experience Replay, supporting multiple priority strategies

 The BitFlip-25 environment is a challenging sparse reward environment where the agent must flip bits to match a target configuration.